-I advocate for the 'older' version of Grammarly, but I agree that it is becoming a little too helpful and, consequently, removing my students' voices from the responses, and triggering A.I Plagiarism Reports.
+I advocate for the 'older' version of Grammarly, but I agree that it is becoming a little too helpful and, consequently, removing my students' voices from the responses.

 Example:

 I was comparing religious altars and musing over their similarities.
 So, I put my thoughts into Grammarly. (two of the 15 pics we had on hand so you can see)